 40 pages; $12

-If you’d like to buy a copy of this chapbook via check, you can send your payment, made out to Lummox Press, in the amount of $15 (USA) or if you are outside the USA (WORLD orders), make your check out to Lummox Press in the amount of $25 and mail your check to PO Box 5301 San Pedro, CA 90733.
+If you’d like to buy a copy of this chapbook via check, you can send your payment, made out to Lummox Productions, in the amount of $15 (USA) or if you are outside the USA (WORLD orders), make your check out to Lummox Productions in the amount of $25 and mail your check to PO Box 5301 San Pedro, CA 90733.

 If you’d like to pay with a credit/debit card, you can use either the USA or WORLD buttons below to make your payment via Pay Pal (all shipping is included in the prices).
 For USA orders, the price will be $15; for WORLD orders, the price will be $25.